 There are only two reasons why you landed on this article.
-Vietnam police clearance certificate is required for either applying for a work permit or because you are planning to leave Vietnam soon.
+Vietnam police clearance certificate is required for either applying for a work permit (for those teaching or otherwise working in Vietnam) or because you are planning to leave Vietnam soon.
+Note – if you’re planning out how to get married in Vietnam, you won’t need this certificate.

-When you apply for a work permit in Vietnam and have been here for longer than six (6) months, it’s pretty common that you are required to submit a police clearance plus a police clearance from wherever you have been living the past two (2) years or six (6) months.
+When you apply for a work permit after you’ve entered Vietnam and have been here for longer than six (6) months, it’s pretty common that you are required to submit a police clearance plus a police clearance from wherever you have been living the past two (2) years or six (6) months.

 If you are planning to leave or probably have left Vietnam already, your new job will most likely ask you to submit a police clearance check from Vietnam.
 You should get this sorted out before leaving the country as it can be much complicated to do once you have left.